vwt-digital/operational-data-hub/README.md

 Next to sending information towards the external API, receiving updates about licenses can also be implemented into the ODH.
 In this case, the Abode API sends updates or events towards a configured endpoint; the [Restingest](https://github.com/vwt-digital/restingest) function.
-This function will process the message and uses the [Pub/Sub Topic](https://cloud.google.com/pubsub/docs/overview) to sent it towards the database.
+This function will process the message and uses the [Pub/Sub Topic](https://cloud.google.com/pubsub/docs/overview) to send it towards the database.
 This flow can be used if Abode has updated information about licenses, or something is wrong with a license.
 It can send the message towards the endpoint and the database will automatically update.